luxfi/LPs/LPs/lp-0007-vm-sdk-specification.md

 ## Rationale

-By providing an SDK spec, Lux invites innovation: teams could develop specialized chains (subnets) for particular use cases, all while conforming to a common framework.
+By providing an SDK spec, Lux invites innovation: teams could develop specialized chains (chains) for particular use cases, all while conforming to a common framework.

 ## Motivation

-A standardized VM SDK removes ambiguity for VM authors, accelerates development of specialized subnets, and ensures consistent integration with Lux consensus and tooling.
+A standardized VM SDK removes ambiguity for VM authors, accelerates development of specialized chains, and ensures consistent integration with Lux consensus and tooling.

 ## Implementation